AlexPavlou/MyDotfiles/README.md

 - mpv, simple enough, it doesn't lag and plays nicely + resumes any videos
 - ncmpcpp, nothing crazy, just luke smith's with vim bindings
 - newsboat
-- nsxiv, control+x and the control-d deletes the current image, or well, moves it to ~/.trash
+- nsxiv, control+x and then control-d deletes the current image, or well, moves it to ~/.trash
 - nvim, gruvbox colors, nice indenting, completion, lualine, web-devicons and colorizer.
 I wish to convert to init.lua but for now this config does everything I want it to.
 - zathura, just a black background and the basic bindings.